artemnih/wf/packages/api/docs/README.md

 These APIs all take JSONified CWL.

-CWL website provides a series of good walkthroughs and examples (https://www.commonwl.org/) The Compute API contains the following 4 models
+CWL website provides a series of good walkthroughs and examples (https://www.commonwl.org/) The Compute API contains the following 2 models

 - Workflows
-- Plugins
-- Pipelines
 - Jobs

 ## Jobs